luckm7777/vagrantk8s/README.md

 You should run this code on a decent machine with at least 16 GB of RAM (8 GB might suffice but 4 GB is definitely not enough).
 Modern CPU is also helpful here :)

 You should have installed locally recent versions (as per January 2021) of:
-- Virtualbox (as a Vagrant provider)
+- Virtualbox (mine is 6.1 on Win10)
 - Vagrant (mine is 2.2.14 on Win10)
 - kubectl (mine is 1.20.0 on Win10)
 - Helm (mine is 3.5.0 on Win10)